spatie/docs.spatie.be-old/resources/views/laravel-slack-slash-command/v1/advanced-usage/using-signature-handlers.md

 }
 ```

-Noticed that there is no `canHandle` method present.
+Notice that there is no `canHandle` method present.
 The package will automatically determine that a command `/your-command email:send test@email.com hello` can be handled by this class.